 The Technical Volume must be submitted in Adobe PDF format.
 The Technical Volume must conform to the following content and form requirements, including maximum page lengths.
 If applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.
-This volume must address the Merit Review Criteria as discussed in Section V.A.2 of the FOA.
-Save the Technical Volume in a single PDF file using the following convention for the title: "ControlNumber\LeadOrganization\TechnicalVolume".
+This volume must address the Merit Review Criteria as discussed in Section V.A.i of the FOA.
+Save the Technical Volume in a single PDF file using the following convention for the title: "ControlNumber LeadOrganization TechnicalVolume".

 Applicants must provide sufficient citations and references to the primary research literature to justify the claims and approaches made in the Technical Volume.
 However, EERE and reviewers are under no obligation to review cited sources.
+Therefore, applicants must describe key claims, supporting data, etc. within the narrative page limit and must not direct reviewers to references for evaluation of these materials.
+The bibliography can be attached to the narrative as an appendix and does not count towards the page limit.

-The Technical Volume to the Full Application may not be more than 25 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
-The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.2 of the FOA) when preparing the Technical Volume.
+The Technical Volume to the Full Application may not be more than 25 pages, including the cover page, table of contents, and all charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
+The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.i of the FOA) when preparing the Technical Volume.